The Provincial Emergency Coordination Centre and Provincial Regional Emergency Operations Centres are now active in response to the COVID-19 pandemic.

-Emergency Management BC (EMBC) is the province's lead coordinating agency for all emergency management activities, including planning, training, testing and exercising.
+Emergency Management BC (EMBC) is the province's lead coordinating agency for all emergency management activities, including response, planning, training, testing and exercising.

 This work is done in collaboration with local governments, First Nations, federal departments, industry, non-government organizations and volunteers.
-Steps taken in advance of a disaster will strengthen the province's emergency response, and help British Columbians along the road to recovery.

 Find information on

 As the province's coordinating agency, EMBC may activate the Provincial Emergency Coordination Centre (PECC) and/or Provincial Regional Emergency Operations Centres (PREOCs).

 During emergencies, such as wildfires, floods or earthquakes, local governments are responsible for leading local response efforts.
 If the emergency is beyond their capacity, PREOCs can be opened to provide support.